Cooling Techniques for Electronic Equipment Overview by Steve Carlson

 Who should attend: R & D Electronic Engineers & Mgrs, Packaging Engineers, Quality & Reliability Engineers, Test Engineers, Mfg Engineers, Mechanical Engineers, Application & Sales Engineers.

-Your instructor: Steven Carlson has 20 years of extensive experience in defense/aerospace industry dealing with design and analysis of electronic hardware with a strong understanding of thermal and structural analysis.
+Steven Carlson has over 20 years of extensive experience in defense/aerospace industry dealing with design and analysis of electronic hardware with a strong understanding of thermal and structural analysis.
 He is the principal engineer at Carlson Mechanical Engineering and has provided mechanical analysis services to Northrop Grumman, Physical Optics Corporation, and multiple other electronic manufacturers for military and commercial applications.
 Steve holds a Masters in Mechanical Engineering and currently works at Jet Propulsion Laboratory (JPL) performing thermal and structural analyses on space based electronic hardware.

 Cost: $300 per person $270 per person if five or more attend from same company